ShaunakInamdar/c-attendance-management/README.md

 # c-attendance-management
-This is a attendance management system in C
+This is a attendance management system in C.

-It uses a binary file to store all attendance data so nothing is lost
+##It uses a binary file to store all attendance data so nothing is lost